oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * but cannot access the file specified in the file Target
     * MUST respond with status code 500
     * SHOULD respond with ‘cannot access file’ in the status text
-* upon successful parsing and initiating the processing of the ‘update file’ Command, OpenC2 Consumers MAY respond with response code 102
+* upon successful parsing and initiating the processing of the ‘update file’ Command, OpenC2 Consumers MAY respond with Response code 102
-* upon completion of all the steps necessary to complete the update and the Actuator commences operations functioning with the new file,  OpenC2 Consumers SHOULD respond with response code 200
+* upon completion of all the steps necessary to complete the update and the Actuator commences operations functioning with the new file,  OpenC2 Consumers SHOULD respond with Response code 200

 Refer to [Annex A](#-annex-a-sample-commands) for sample Commands.